Parent Info Hub

 If you have moved to our school zone and are looking to enrol, please contact the school and provide us with your proof of address by way of the following:

-– rental agreement covering at least 12 months or a contract of sale
+– rental agreement covering at least 12 months or a contract of sale AND

 Find your closest zoned and unzoned schools by using the Department for Education website.